-If you are looking to travel taking out a comprehensive travel insurance policy, it will help give you peace of mind that you are protected, whatever may happen.
-Leaving you to make the most out of your trip.
+If you are looking to travel take out a comprehensive travel insurance policy, it will help give you peace of mind that you are protected, leaving you to make the most of your travels.

 If, for any reason we are unable to offer insurance, there are a number of alternatives available.
 The Moneyhelper travel insurance directory may be able to help.
 This directory has a panel of travel insurance providers who specialise in covering serious medical conditions.